Little-Boss-Tahmid/H-Cking-Prank/README.md

 # H-Cking-Prank
 It is a Tool for H@Cking ,Prankly .
 You can collect informations secretly.
-#The informations will be saved in your Internal Storage.
+#The informations will be saved in your folder named  " H-Cking-Prank " .